Geometry of Pseudodifferential algebra bundles and Fourier Integral Operators: Examples

+A local description of this identification is given, in particular, in the proof of Proposition \ref{prop:ex} below.
 It has fibres isomorphic to the algebra of smoothing operators on the fibre, $Z,$ of $Y$ with Schwartz kernels consisting of the smooth sections of the primitive line bundle $J$ over $Z^2.$ The primitivity property of $J$ ensures that $\CI(X;\smA)$ is an algebra.
-The completion of this algebra of `smoothing operators' to a bundle with fibres modelled on the compact operators has Dixmier-Douady invariant $\delta(Y/X;J) \in \Ht^3(Y;\bbZ).$
+The completion of this algebra of `smoothing operators' to a bundle with fibres modelled on the compact operators has Dixmier-Douady invariant $\delta(Y/X;J) \in \bfH^3(Y;\bbZ).$

 We now define the associated projective bundle of pseudodifferential operators.
 We do this by direct generalization of the definition of the smooth Azumaya bundle $\smA$ above.
 For any $\bbZ_2$-graded bundle $\bbE=(E_+,E_-)$ over $Y$ set the projective filtered algebra bundle of pseudodifferential operators